History of the Tunisia national football team: Home stadium

 After the independence of Tunisia in 1956, the Tunisian national stadium was Chedly Zouiten Stadium, which has a capacity of 18,000, and hosted all the matches of the Tunisian team.
-It hosted also the 1965 and 1994 African Cup of Nations and the 1977 FIFA U-20 World Cup before it was replaced after the construction of El Menzah Stadium (45,000) in 1967 for the 1967 Mediterranean Games.
+It hosted also the 1965 and 1994 African Cup of Nations and the 1977 FIFA World Youth Championship before it was replaced after the construction of El Menzah Stadium (45,000) in 1967 for the 1967 Mediterranean Games.
 Tunisia's first match at the stadium was played on 8 September 1967 against Libya.
 Tunisia won the match 3–0.
 This stadium became the new stronghold of the Eagles of Carthage.
 It hosted the 1977 FIFA World Youth Championship and was completely renovated for the 1994 African Cup of Nations.
-It hosted also the 2004 AFCON.
+It hosted also the 2004 African Cup of Nations.

 In 2001, the 7 November Stadium was inaugurated as Tunisia's national stadium ahead of the 2001 Mediterranean Games.
 Located in Radès, the stadium has an all-seater capacity of 60,000.
 The first match at the stadium was played on 7 July 2001 against between Étoile du Sahel and CS Hammam-Lif for the Tunisian Cup final.
 CS Hammam-Lif won the match 1–0, with Anis Ben Chouikha scoring the lone goal.
 Since that match, Tunisia has used the stadium for almost every major home game, including the 2004 African Cup of Nations Final.
-The Tunisians often host their matches at the Stade Mustapha Ben Jannet in Monastir which has a capacity of 20,000.
+The Tunisians often host their matches at the Mustapha Ben Jannet Stadium in Monastir which has a capacity of 20,000.

-In addition, there are many other venues that host the Tunisian team, such as the Olympic Stadium of Sousse, which hosted a friendly match between Tunisia and Switzerland in November 2012 and also hosted a match in the 2012 AFCON qualification between Tunisia and Chad which was won by Tunisia 5–0.
-Municipal Stadium of Gabès was also chosen to host a friendly match between Tunisia and Mauritania which ended with a draw in October 2016.
+In addition, there are many other venues that host the Tunisian team, such as the Sousse Olympic Stadium, which hosted a friendly match between Tunisia and Switzerland in November 2012 and also hosted a match in the 2012 Africa Cup of Nations qualification between Tunisia and Chad which was won by Tunisia 5–0.
+Gabès Municipal Stadium was also chosen to host a friendly match between Tunisia and Mauritania which ended with a draw in October 2016.